stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 how to access it from port 8080 on the host?

+### Different machine access

-We need the following DNAT rule for port 8080 to be accessible from a different machine, according to [DNAT in iptables](/p/iptables-for-routing/#dnat-in-iptables).
+We need the following DNAT rule for port 8080 to be accessible from a different machine on the same network as the host, according to [DNAT in iptables](/p/iptables-for-routing/#dnat-in-iptables).

 ```shell
 iptables -t nat -A PREROUTING -p tcp --dport 8080 -j DNAT --to-destination 192.168.15.2:80